-New housing in the countryside other than for agricultural forestry workers (or replacement dwellings) will not be permitted.
-Where other rural workers claim to have essential accommodation needs (e.g. in equestrian enterprises) these should be met within the existing housing stock.
-Should applications for such dwellings be made they will be subject to the tests and requirements of this policy.
+New housing in the countryside other than for agricultural or forestry workers (or replacement dwellings) will generally not be permitted.
+Where other rural workers claim to have essential accommodation needs (e.g. in equestrian enterprises) these should normally be met within the existing housing stock.
+When Should applications for such dwellings be are made they will be subject to the tests and requirements of this policy, where references to agriculture and forestry should be taken to apply to the particular enterprise concerned as appropriate.